-- If the regulatory account balance is positive (revenues obtained surpass the planned (allowed) revenues), revenue adjustment is equal to regulatory account balance, and it reduces the costs of capacity booking service for the next RP; - If the incurred costs of the capacity booking service (at the cost-group level) during the previous RP are lower than the approved costs of the capacity booking service (at costgroup level) (hereinafter cost savings), the system operator shall submit justification for the said deviation.
+- If the regulatory account balance is negative (revenue obtained is below planned (allowed) revenue), revenue adjustment is equal to regulatory account balance and it increases the costs of capacity booking service for the next RP; - If the regulatory account balance is positive (revenues obtained surpass the planned (allowed) revenues), revenue adjustment is equal to regulatory account balance, and it reduces the costs of capacity booking service for the next RP; - If the incurred costs of the capacity booking service (at the cost-group level) during the previous RP are lower than the approved costs of the capacity booking service (at cost-group level) (hereinafter cost savings), the system operator shall submit justification for the said deviation.
 Revenue adjustment is equal to cost savings, and the planned costs of the capacity booking service attributable to the system users for the next RP shall be reduced for cost savings.
 If the cost savings are derived from operational efficiency, the revenue adjustment component is equal to 50% of cost savings; and - If, due to changes in the regulatory framework or the mitigation of extraordinary event(s), there have been unforeseen justified costs during the previous RP, revenue adjustment is equal to justified unforeseen costs and it increases the costs of the capacity booking service for the next RP.